 - Medical necessity shall be determined by the Medical Director or LPHA.
 After establishing a DSM-5 diagnosis, the diagnosing professional shall apply ASAM criteria to determine the appropriate level of care for placement. - ii.
-Medical necessity for adults age twenty-one (21) and over is determined by the following: - 1) The individual has at least one (1) substancerelated diagnosis from the DSM-5, excluding tobacco-related disorders. - 2) The individual meets the ASAM Criteria definition of medical necessity to receive services. - iii.
-Medical necessity for youth and adults under the age of twenty-one (21) is determined by the following: - 1) The individual is assessed to be at risk for developing a substance use disorder, and
+Medical necessity for adults age twenty-one (21) and over is determined by the following:

-- 2) The individual meets the ASAM Criteria definition of medical necessity for adolescent services. - iv.
-Medical necessity shall be re-evaluated and redetermined at each Treatment Plan update, each Level of Care change, and at least once every six (6) months for the duration of treatment services. - 1) Narcotic Treatment Programs/Opioid Treatment Programs shall re-evaluate and re-determine medical necessity at least annually for the duration of treatment services.
+- The individual has at least one (1) substancerelated diagnosis from the DSM-5, excluding tobacco-related disorders. - 2) The individual meets the ASAM Criteria definition of medical necessity to receive services. - iii.
+Medical necessity for youth and adults under the age of twenty-one (21) is determined by the following: - 1) The individual is assessed to be at risk for developing a substance use disorder, and - 2) The individual meets the ASAM Criteria definition of medical necessity for adolescent services. - iv.
+Medical necessity shall be re-evaluated and redetermined at each Treatment Plan update, each Level of Care change, and at least once every six (6) months for the duration of treatment services. - Narcotic Treatment Programs/Opioid Treatment Programs shall re-evaluate and re-determine medical necessity at least annually for the duration of treatment services.

-13. Timely Access to Service
+17. Timely Access to Service

 - a.
-Contractor shall deliver the client's first appointment for outpatient, intensive outpatient or residential services within ten (10) calendar days of the initial request, presuming the client meets medical necessity criteria. - i.
+Contractor shall deliver the client's first appointment for outpatient, intensive outpatient, or residential services within ten (10) calendar days of the initial request, presuming the client meets medical necessity criteria. - i.
 Interim services shall be provided to injection drug using and perinatal services-eligible clients when services are not immediately available, including outpatient or intensive outpatient services. - b.
-Contractor shall deliver the client's first appointment for urgent services within seventy-two (72) hours of the initial request, presuming the client meets medical necessity criteria. - i.
-Interim services shall be provided to injection drug using and perinatal services-eligible clients when services are not immediately available, including outpatient or intensive outpatient services. - c.
-Contractor shall deliver the client's first appointment for NTP or MAT services within twenty-four (24) hours of the initial request, presuming the client meets medical necessity criteria. - d.
-Contractor shall ensure that a client experiencing a medical or psychiatric emergency will be transported to the nearest hospital for treatment.
+Contractor shall deliver the client's first appointment for urgent services within seventy-two (72) hours of the initial request, presuming the client meets medical necessity criteria.